 HATAS currently provides over 100 units of supportive housing to our neighbors in need.

 Supportive housing is a critical stabilizing factor within the lives of the people HATAS helps.
-The reasons that members of our community struggle with homelessness are as diverse as our community itself, and we learned a long time ago that a one-size-fits-all solution simply doesn’t provide the level of assistance we strive to provide.
+The reasons that members of our community struggle with homelessness are as diverse as our community itself.
+We learned a long time ago that a one-size-fits-all solution doesn’t provide the level of assistance we strive to deliver.

 As a result, our supportive housing program is the cornerstone of providing compassionate, meaningful, and effective aid to members of our community.

 Supportive housing, however, isn’t the only piece of the puzzle.
 Providing housing for people struggling with homelessness doesn’t magically resolve the situation, and it isn’t a permanent solution.
-When we take the long view of how best to help our clients, HATAS looks at the ways in which we help people both before and after they are placed in a housing unit.
+When we take the long view of how best to help our clients, HATAS looks at how we help people both before and after they are placed in a housing unit.